Mar 9, 2022

 Don’t mortgage your database’s future by delaying these maintenance tasks.
 AWS makes scheduling updates during maintenance windows really easy.
 OtterTune can also automatically tune the frequency of these background tasks for both MySQL and Postgres to get the right balance between performance and protection.

-Biggie: If you ain’t gettin’ bagged stay the fuck from police.
+Rule #9: It you ain't gettin' bagged, stay the fuck from police

 Database: Never talk to the police about your database.

 If other programmers or DBAs think you are snitching, they will not try to listen to your excuses.
 They will be sitting in your kitchen, waiting to start hitting.